The roots of the beet smoothie.

 The ingredient cast.

-I also use fresh apple to get all the fibre and nutrition you might miss out on with just the juice (which is our liquid).
+I also use fresh apple to get all the fibre and nutrition you might miss out on with just juice.
 If you didn’t know, apple and beet go beautifully together.

 Raspberries and pomegranate seeds add sweet tartness and a boatload of antioxidants.
 You can buy pomegranate arils frozen, but if they are too pricey or hard to find, you can skip them and replace them with more raspberries.